 Normally, the linker will place files and sections matched by wildcards in the order in which they are seen during the link.
-You can change this by using the SORT_BY_NAME keyword, which appears before a wildcard pattern in parentheses (e.g., SORT_BY_NAME(.text)).
-When the SORT_BY_NAME keyword is used, the linker will sort the files or sections into ascending order by name before placing them in the output file.
+You can change this by using the SORT\BY\NAME keyword, which appears before a wildcard pattern in parentheses (e.g., SORT\BY\NAME(.text\)).
+When the SORT\BY\NAME keyword is used, the linker will sort the files or sections into ascending order by name before placing them in the output file.

-SORT_BY_ALIGNMENT is very similar to SORT_BY_NAME.
-The difference is SORT_BY_ALIGNMENT will sort sections into descending order by alignment before placing them in the output file.
-Larger alignments are placed before smaller alignments in order to reduce the amount of padding necessary.
+SORT\BY\ALIGNMENT is similar to SORT\BY\NAME.
+SORT\BY\ALIGNMENT will sort sections into descending order of alignment before placing them in the output file.
+Placing larger alignments before smaller alignments can reduce the amount of padding needed.